-- Responding to unauthorised absence or missing education where there are known safeguarding risks - The provision of pastoral and/or academic support
+- Responding to unauthorised absence or missing education where there are known safeguarding risks - The provision of pastoral and/or academic support (Individual support plan)

 12. Looked-after and previously looked-after children

 We will ensure that staff have the skills, knowledge and understanding to keep looked-after children and previously looked-after children safe.
 In particular, we will ensure that: